 All information, illustrations and specifications contained in the literature are based on the latest product information available at the time of publication approval.

 Throughout this manual CAUTION and WARNING notations are used.
-Failure to observe "caution" can damage equipment.
-"Warning" notes the possibility of personal injury if not observed.
+Failure to observe WARNING notations can cause personal injury and/or possible fatal injury not observed. / if